SemaPop: Semantic-Persona Conditioned and Controllable Population Synthesis: Introduction

 Modern socio-economic systems, such as transportation systems and urban systems, are increasingly governed by complex interactions between individual behaviors, demographic structures, and policy interventions \citep{oecd2017systems,helbing2009managing,batty2013new}.
 Effective planning and policy evaluation in these systems require not only aggregate-level indicators, but also a fine-grained understanding of how heterogeneous individuals respond to changing socio-economic conditions.
 To capture such heterogeneity and interaction effects, many socio-economic modeling frameworks adopt individual-level simulation paradigms, such as agent-based modeling (ABM) and micro-simulation, which explicitly represent individuals and their behaviors \citep{bonabeau2002agent,gilbert2005simulation,miller2018agent,wang2025agentic}.
 These approaches critically rely on the availability of synthetic populations, which serve as the foundational layer for initializing individual agents with realistic demographic and behavioral attributes.
 Consequently, the quality and expressiveness of population synthesis directly determine the credibility of downstream simulations and policy analysis.

 Despite their central role in individual-level simulation, population synthesis remains challenging due to the need to integrate heterogeneous types of information.
-Beyond reproducing marginal distributions of structured variables, realistic synthetic populations must also capture latent behavioral tendencies, preferences, and lifestyle characteristics that are often only implicitly encoded in survey data.
-These semantic aspects are difficult to represent within conventional population synthesis frameworks that primarily operate on structured attributes and statistical constraints, motivating a semantic--statistical information fusion perspective on population synthesis.
+Beyond reproducing marginal distributions of structured variables, realistic synthetic populations must also represent higher-level population semantics that jointly emerge from demographic structures, household contexts, and behavioral tendencies, many of which are only implicitly encoded in survey data.
+Such latent heterogeneity is difficult to capture within conventional population synthesis frameworks that primarily operate on structured attributes and statistical constraints, motivating the incorporation of semantic abstractions as a complementary layer to statistical population modeling.

-In practice, addressing these challenges is fundamentally constrained by data availability.
-While some large-scale population surveys are publicly accessible, it remains difficult to obtain individual-level survey data at a sufficient scale for training modern generative models that simultaneously cover detailed demographic characteristics, household attributes, and rich behavioral information.
-Such datasets are rarely available in real-world settings due to privacy, respondent burden, and collection cost constraints.
-As a result, methodological advances in population synthesis are typically developed and tested using surrogate individual-level microdata, with synthetic populations evaluated for consistency with real-world marginals \citep{beckman1996creating,muller2010population,voas2000evaluation,barthelemy2013synthetic}.
-Such consistency-based evaluation is well established in the population synthesis literature and extends naturally to semantic–statistical fusion settings.